How to spend one day in Salem Massachusetts: Best day trip from Boston

 Salem Visitors Center

-Your first stop when visiting Salem, should be the Visitors Center.
+Your first stop when visiting Salem should be the Salem Regional Visitors Center.
 Watch a film, visit the exhibits, and purchase some souvenirs.

-There are some Ranger guided programs that you can take part of, which includes a tour of some of the Historic Houses in Salem.
+There are some Ranger-guided programs that you can take part in, which include a tour of some of the Historic Houses in Salem.

 This is also the perfect place to get more information about Salem and all the things to do in the area.